narhenn/GovTech-cis-hardening-tool/README.md

 # cis-hardening-checker

-automates CIS Benchmark compliance checks on RHEL servers over SSH. reads rules from a yaml config, runs the check commands on the target server, and tells you what passed/failed.
+Automates CIS Benchmark compliance checks on RHEL servers over SSH. reads rules from a yaml config, runs the check commands on the target server, and tells you what passed/failed.

 ## setup